 Means Test

-• 15 days after filing: within 15 days of filing a bankruptcy petition, a debtor must file particular information with the bankruptcy court involving assets, income, expenses and liabilities.
-If the debtor filed a Chapter 13 case, he or she must also provide a repayment schedule.
+• 14 days after you file your bankruptcy petition, you must file information with the bankruptcy court that relates to your assets, your income, your expenses and your liabilities.
+When filing for a Chapter 13 bankruptcy, you will also have to create a repayment schedule.

-• 6 months after filing: a Chapter 7 discharge will usually happen approximately 6 months after filing, depending on the case.
+• In the case of a Chapter 7 bankruptcy, a discharge will typically happen approximately 6 months after filing.

 Call today for a free bankruptcy evaluation consultation.
 847-985-1100